 The Company has leases for the head office.
 The lease is reflected on the balance sheet as a right-of-use asset and a lease liability.
-Right-of-use assets are presented in the statement of financial position in the line of property and equipment (refer to note 16).
+Right-of-use assets are presented in the statement of financial position in the line of property and equipment (see Note 16).

-Set out below are presented the movements of lease liabilities during the period.
+Set out below are presented the movements of lease liabilities during the period and reconciliation of cash flows from financing activity.